-- and improved access to markets

-Improved sharing of phyto-sanitary information
+- Safe trade of aquatic animals and their products and improved access to markets - 5.
+Improved sharing of phyto-sanitary information among stakeholders

-- Fleming Fund

 FISHGOV II => follow up of FISHGOV I.

 Overall goal => strengthening the capacity of AU MS and RECs to implement the outputs of FISHGOV I so as to accelerate the adoption of the sectoral reforms outlined in the PFRS.